May 25, 2022

 High energy costs are causing stress in many organizations.
 If you are a CEO who believes nothing that can be done about high energy prices, I have good news for you.
 You can do something.
 Your organization can control its energy use, reduce its energy costs and more.

 Is controlling energy easy?
-With the right approach, controlling energy can be a straight forward process.
+With the right approach, controlling energy can be a straightforward process.

 CEOs sometimes assume controlling energy is a matter of making one person responsible for the right transactions.
 Actually, getting energy under control is a task for teams.
 Here’s why.